gmuinos/gmuinos.github.io/recipes/friedNoodles/index.md

 - Stir-fry until noodles are dry
 - Add eggs
 - Add vegetables
+- Add msg
 - Stir everything
+- Stop the heat and add sesame oil

 ## When a wok is not available
 Two skillets are needed, one of them needs to be nonstick and one needs to stand high heat.